chrisdaaz/samvera-staticweb/README.md

 To get started, clone this repository to your computer and open it with a terminal.
 Navigate to the `example` directory (`cd example`).
 All of the Jekyll files for the website are contained in the `example` folder.
 Run `bundle update` to install the websites dependencies.
 If you get an error, then you might not have [Bundler](https://bundler.io/) installed, so run `gem install bundler` and try again.

 To make sure the site's dependencies are properly installed, run `bundle exec jekyll serve` and open a web browser to http://localhost:4000/ to preview the site.

+## Setting up your site

+All of the site's configurations are contained in the `_config.yml` file.
+Open up the `_config.yml` file and start adding in your own information (feel free to ignore any fields you don't plan on using).
+If you are previewing the site, you won't see any changes you make to the `_config.yml` file until you restart the server (i.e. `bundle exec jekyll serve`).

+- title
+- name
+- description
+- site author section

+*Change the theme's skin*

+## Content

+*Publish a new submission*

+## Metadata

+*Organize submissions by tag*

+## Layouts

+*Use different layouts for papers and posters*

+## Deployment

+*Deploy your site to GitHub Pages*